mrcook/retroio/amstrad/docs.md

 Geometry for DSK files follows the specification at http://cpctech.cpc-live.com/docs/dsk.html

-* Track 0 (or Track 0 side 0 for double sided disks), if track data exists, will immediately follow the Disc Information Block and will start at offset &100 in the disc image file.
+  * Track 0 (or Track 0 side 0 for double-sided disks), if track data exists, will immediately follow the Disc Information Block and will start at offset `&100` in the disc image file.
   * All tracks must have a "Track Information Block"
   * Track lengths are stored in the same order as the tracks in the image.
-In the case of a double sided disk:
+In the case of a double-sided disk:
       Track 0 side 0, Track 0 side 1, Track 1 side 0, etc.
-* The track blocks are stored in increasing order 0..number of tracks, with alternating sides interleaved if the disc image describes a double sided disk.
-  E.g. if the disk image represents a double sided disk, the track order is:
+  * The track blocks are stored in increasing order `0..number of tracks`, with alternating sides interleaved if the disc image describes a double-sided disk.
+E.g. if the disk image represents a double-sided disk, the track order is:
     - track 0 side 0,
     - track 0 side 1,
     - track 1 side 0,
     - track 1 side 1....
     - track (number of tracks-1) side 0, track (number of tracks-1) side 1

 The tracks are always ordered in this way regardless of the disc-format described by the disc image.

-A standard disk image can be used to describe a copy-protected disk, but will often result in a file which is larger than the same disk described by a extended disk image.
+A standard disk image can be used to describe a copy-protected disk, but will often result in a file which is larger than the same disk described by an extended disk image.

 For a standard disk image to represent a copy-protected disk:

   - All track sizes in the standard disk image must be the same.
 This value therefore would be the size of the largest track, and other tracks would have unused space in them.